HOW TO PLAY: Online Poker

 • Online play tends to be looser—meaning players call more often, especially with weak or medium hands.

 • The pace of the game differs greatly between online and live play.
-Online poker is considerably faster than live poker (many accustomed to online play may find live games to be tedious).
+Online poker is considerably faster than live poker (many are accustomed to online play may find live games to be tedious).

-• Physical tells and table talk are nonexistent in online poker—but, online tells exist.
-Screen names, behaviors and betting patterns offer clues to your opponents.
+• Physical tells and table talk are nonexistent in online poker—but online tells exist.
+Screen names, behaviors, and betting patterns offer clues to your opponents.

 Free Play Overview